Chukwuemeka-Mba/Chukwuemeka-Mba/README.md

 ### Who am I

 I am an aspiring web developer, writer and business enthusiast.
+I am interested in building products and companies that solve problems for millions of users.

 ### What am I doing